harvard-lil/awesome/README.md

 Awesome Box is written in PHP.
 PHP 5.3 or later is recommended.

-Serving up ShelfLife in [Apache](http://httpd.apache.org/) is probably the easiest way to get started.
-ShelfLife relies on rewrite rules in .htaccess.
+Serving up Awesome Box in [Apache](http://httpd.apache.org/) is probably the easiest way to get started.
+Awesome Box relies on rewrite rules in .htaccess.
 Be sure you're allowing for .htaccess in your httpd configuration and that you have mod_php and mod_rewrite installed.

 ### Getting the source